resoursea/api/README.md

 }
 ~~~

-When you run de service above and try to **GET** one specific Resource, accessing `http://localhost:8080/api/gophers/123` in a browser, the server will return:
+When you run de service above and try to **GET** one specific `Gopher`, accessing `http://localhost:8080/api/gophers/123` in a browser, the server will return:

 ~~~ javascript
 {